masifrazzaq/test/README.md

 - Java version: JDK 1.8
 - Maven: Apache-maven-3.2.2

-Once you have Maven installed, verify with:

-  mvn -version

-Then run (once) this to download all the necessary dependencies:

-  cd HLCA
-  mvn package

-You can import the project in Eclipse via
-File > Import... > Existing Projects into Workspace

-You can run mvn eclipse:eclipse to re-generate Eclipse .project and .classpath files automatically from your pom.xml file.

 ## 2.2 Installation
-- Database Intallation:
-	*	Microsoft SQL Sever 2012
-	*	Install the database and set its password and login id
-	*	Where Server name is (local)
-	*	Authentication is set to “SQL Server Authentication”
-	*	Create a database with Name “MMIKATDB_V2”
-	*	Select the database “MMIKATDB_V2” and right click and select new query
-	*	Download the “MiningMindsIKATSchema.sql” and "MiningMindsIKATData.sql"
-	*	Open the “MiningMindsIKATSchema.sql" file.
-	*	Copy all the queries and paste into  new query window.
-	*	Then Execute the query, it will create database with whole schema.
-	*	Open the "MiningMindsIKATData.sql" file.
-	*	Copy all the queries and paste into  new query window.
-	*	Then Execute the query, it will import all the data of Mining Minds.
-	*	Database is ready for the working
 - Java and JDK setup
 	JDK and JAVA_HOME
 	*	Make sure JDK is installed, and “JAVA_HOME” variable is added as Windows environment variable